HodearS/Projet_Sound_Bar_DIY/README.md

 Completed tasks :
 -Recreated the schematic of the Texas Instruments evaluation board EVMK2GX for the 66AK2G12 processor → Processeur_Barre_Son_Avant_Projet.
 -Recreated the schematic of the audio amplifier board TIDA-01414 using TPA3244 amplifiers → Amplificateur_Audio_Avant_Projet.
+-Recreated the schematic of the K2G audio daughter card → Audio_Carte_fille.